Ask Visier: How is the volume of employee exits changing?

 What are your organization’s resignation trends?
 Keep track of employee turnover by learning how the volume of your employee exits is changing.

-While we are currently riding the great resignation wave and this is a self evident question for many organizations, the reality is tracking employee exits at any point in a business cycle is important.
+Tracking employee exits at any point in a business cycle is important.
 Stable and slow growth organizations that can be characterized by industries such as government and utilities may experience low resignation rates at most times.
-However, any employee leaving the organization.
-Knowing who is coming in and leaving (and why) is critical to managing any organization.
+However, knowing who is coming in and leaving (and why) is critical to managing any organization.

 This graph shows how many of your employees are eligible for retirement by job level.

-What can the data tell them about employee exits?
+What can people data tell you about employee exits?

 As noted above, data can outline key patterns such as where are we losing talent:

 These questions will help you narrow down patterns.
-Is there a spike in resignation each October after bonus payout in September?
+Is there a spike in resignations each October after the bonus payout in September?
 Do we lose a lot of sales employees voluntarily while we lose a high percentage of the finance team involuntarily?
 These results help provide an initial picture of the business.
-If the finance team in our example is losing folks involuntarily from a reduction in force, this suggests a structural change in the business.
+If the finance team, in our example, is losing folks involuntarily from a reduction in force, this suggests a structural change in the business.
 Contrast this with sales employees resigning—this suggests employees may be proactively seeking better opportunities.

 The graph compares employee exits by team and reason for leaving.

-What questions or analysis give the full picture of employee exits?
+What questions or analyses give the full picture of employee exits?

 The answer will depend on the type of exit.
 For example, if the exit is involuntary and related to a reduction in force, key questions could include: